Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Tree Isomorphism

 \begin{definition}{(graph isomorphism)} Two given graphs $G = (V_G, E_G)$ and $H = (V_H, E_H)$ are isomorphic exactly if there exists a bijective mapping $f: V_G \rightarrow V_H$ such that vertices $u, v \in V_G$ are adjacent in $G$ if and only if $f(u), f(v) \in V_H$ are adjacent in $H$.
 Then~$f$ is called an {\em isomorphic mapping}. \end{definition}

-Buss~\cite{Buss97} shows that there is an equivalent definition in case the graphs are rooted trees. \begin{definition}{(rooted tree isomorphism)} By induction two rooted trees $T$ and $T'$ are isomorphic if and only if \begin{enumerate}[(a)] \item $T$ and $T'$ consist of only one node, or \item the roots $r$ and $r'$ of $T$ and $T'$, respectively, have the same number $m$ of children, and there is some ordering $T_1, \ldots, T_m$ of the maximal subtrees below the children of $r$ and some ordering $T'_1, \ldots, T'_m$ of the maximal subtrees below the children of $r'$ such that $T_i$ and $T'_i$ are isomorphic for all $1 \le i \le m$. \end{enumerate} \end{definition}
+Buss~\cite{Buss97} shows an equivalent definition for rooted trees. \begin{definition}{(rooted tree isomorphism)} By induction two rooted trees $T$ and $T'$ are isomorphic if and only if \begin{enumerate}[label=(\alph*)] \item $T$ and $T'$ consist of only one node, or \item the roots $r$ and $r'$ of $T$ and $T'$, respectively, have the same number $m$ of children, and there is some ordering $T_1, \ldots, T_m$ of the maximal subtrees below the children of $r$ and some ordering $T'_1, \ldots, T'_m$ of the maximal subtrees below the children of $r'$ such that $T_i$ and $T'_i$ are isomorphic for all $1 \le i \le m$. \end{enumerate} \end{definition}

 We start to describe a folklore algorithm for tree isomorphism that requires $\Theta(n \log n)$ bits on $n$-node trees.
 Let $T_1$ and $T_2$ be two rooted trees.
 The algorithm processes the nodes of each tree in rounds.
 In each round, all nodes of depth $d = \text{max}, \ldots, 0$ are processed.
 Within a round, the goal is to compute a {\em classification number} for every node~$u$ of depth~$d$, i.e., a number out of $\{0, \ldots, n\}$ that represents the structure of the maximal subtree below $u$.
 The correctness of the algorithm is shown in~\cite{AhoHU74} and follows from the invariant that two subtrees in the trees $T_1$ and $T_2$ get the same classification number exactly if they are isomorphic.